rails/webpacker/README.md

 ### Upgrading

-You can run following commands to upgrade webpacker to the latest stable version, this involves upgrading the gem and npm module:
+You can run following commands to upgrade Webpacker to the latest stable version, this involves upgrading the gem and npm module:

 ```bash
 bundle update webpacker